fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_1.md

 also looked at the vast quantity of third-party plugins that cover a wide range of use cases and frameworks.

-In the next chapter, we will learn how to install pytest, how to write simple tests, how to better organize them into files and directories within your project, and how to use the command line effectively.
+In the next lab, we will learn how to install pytest, how to write simple tests, how to better organize them into files and directories within your project, and how to use the command line effectively.